Florida Driver's License Types and Class E Guide

 Commercial Driver's Licenses

-- Class A allows you to operate a truck with a gross vehicle weight rating (GVWR) of up to 26,001 pounds.
-If you need to tow a trailer or vehicle that weighs more than 10,000 pounds, and the total weight of your vehicle and trailer is no more than 26,001 pounds, then this license is appropriate.
+A Class A license lets you drive combination vehicles with a gross vehicle weight rating (GVWR) of up to 26,001 pounds.
+This includes a trailer that weighs more than 10,000 pounds.

 Driver's License Restrictions

-Each restriction is represented by a code that appears on your driver's license.
-For example, code A requires you to always wear corrective lenses, such as glasses or contacts, while you drive.
+Each restriction shows up as a code on your license.
+For example, Code A means you must wear glasses or contacts every time you drive.
+Want to know the meanings of the other codes?
 See the Official Florida Driver License Handbook for a full list of restrictions.

 A hardship license is a special license you can apply for after your driver's license is suspended or revoked.
 It will restrict you to driving to and from work and certain other locations for business purposes.